-Clerks of Court and Register of Deeds Qualifications - Support legislation requiring candidates for the office of clerk of court and register of deeds to be at least 21 years of age, reside in the county in which they are seeking office, and possess either a bachelor's degree or 8 years' experience working in the office.
-Current officeholders who do not meet these requirements should be grandfathered in.
+Clerks of Court and Register of Deeds Qualifications - Support legislation requiring candidates for the offices of clerk of court and register of deeds to be at least 21 years of age, reside in the county in which they are seeking office, and possess either a bachelor's degree or 8 years' experience working in the field.
+Current officeholders not meeting these requirements should be grandfathered in.